- Eat 3 meals a day.

 - 1 tablespoon of peanut butter

-Eat plenty of fruits, 2 - 4 servings each day.
-Here are ideas for one serving of fruit:
+Eat 2 to 4 servings of fruits each day.
+Here are ideas for 1 serving of fruit:

 - 1/2 cup cut up fruit, such as watermelon or cantaloupe

-Eat plenty of vegetables, at least 3 - 5 servings each day.
-Here are ideas for one serving of vegetables:
+Eat at least 3 to 5 servings of vegetables each day.
+Here are ideas for 1 serving of vegetables:

 - 1/2 cup cut up vegetables

-Eat grains like bread, cereal, rice, and pasta, eat about 6 servings.
-Here are ideas for one serving of grain:
+Eat about 6 servings of grains like bread, cereal, rice, and pasta.
+Here are ideas for 1 serving of grain: